DataDog/kics/documentation/rules/terraform/aws/elasticache_nodes_not_created_across_multi_az.md

 ### Description

  When configuring AWS ElastiCache clusters with multiple nodes, it is important to distribute nodes across multiple Availability Zones (AZs) by setting the `az_mode` attribute to `"cross-az"`.
 Failing to do so—such as by omitting the `az_mode` attribute or explicitly setting it to `"single-az"`—means all nodes run in a single AZ, increasing the risk of service disruption if that AZ experiences an outage.
-For example, a secure Terraform configuration would explicitly set:
+For example, a secure Terraform configuration explicitly sets the following:

 ```
 resource "aws_elasticache_cluster" "example" {